 If that doesn’t work, your hosting company support will be more than happy to help you.

-Take your time when filling in the details before WordPress installation, you shouldn’t have any problems.
+Take your time when filling in the details before WordPress installation.

 Once you see your website address and your WordPress login address, bookmark them straight away.
 Then they are just one click away.